 Quality control parameters for boiler feed-water, internal boiler water, cooling tower water, and steam purity are checked at a minimum of twice per day when systems are operating.
 Results are recorded and graphically compared to control limits.
 Adjustments are then made as required.
 Boiler feed water is treated city water (well water from the City) using a regenerative ion resin demineralizer system, along with deaeration for oxygen control.
 Boilers 1 and 2 use a coordinated phosphate control for boiler internal purity control and Boiler 3 uses a balanced trisodium phosphate and disodium phosphate within a narrow pH range.
 A deep-bored water well was installed to provide water in addition to the City supplied water.
 City water has a high chlorine level which may exceed the Station permitted limits.
-By combining City water with the well water, the chlorine levels can be maintained at the permitted limits.
 Water for cooling tower makeup is also obtained from City water.
 The primary control parameter is silica concentration.
 Blow down is adjusted as required to maintain control.
 The City received an industrial waste water permit from Kent County to be able to discharge cooling water to the sewer system.
 No major water treatment issues were reported at the time of this Report.